 - Use a packing list!
 I have never and will never be the kind of person who simply “throws” things in a suitcase.
 With a list on paper, a note on my phone, or a proper checklist, I know I’ll never forget anything.
 I ALWAYS have a “morning” list right before a trip – toothbrush, hairbrush, daily medicine, etc. I think of things as I’m trying to fall asleep and can easily add them to the list.
 I created a downloadable PDF packing list for men and for women here!

 - Choose a color-scheme or general theme of your travel style.
-When I went to Chicago and Toronto, I packed primarily greys and blacks.
+When I went to Chicago and Toronto, I packed primarily grey and black.
 This made it easier to pack less handbags and shoes, while still having room for more accessories like scarves or jewelry.
 For my cruise to the Bahamas, I packed bright and patterned blues, greens and whites.
 This also makes it it easier to mix and match while you’re there should you need to re-wear something.

 - Have a short list of musts, regardless of destination or occasion.
 I have never regretted packing comfortable walking shoes, a scarf/pashmina, loungewear pants, dark jeans, a basic t-shirt, extra undergarments, and cold medicine.
 These multi-use or comfort items allow you more versatility.
 You might get soaked in the rain, go to a cold restaurant, have blisters from your other shoes, get sick and want loungewear for the hotel, etc.